 A root canal is the most commonly performed endodontic procedure.
 It involves treating problems within the tooth’s soft core, also known as the dental pulp.
 The dental pulp is the soft tissue found inside the tooth; it extends from the top of the tooth all the way down to the end of the root.
 It contains nerves, blood vessels and connective tissue that provide nutrients to the tooth as it grows.

 As a tooth grows, the pulp provides nourishment and helps the tooth develop properly.
 Once the tooth is fully functioning, its nerve is not vital to the tooth’s ability to function, or to providing it with sensory functions such as detecting the sensation of hot or cold.
-As a result, the nerve and surrounding tissue can be removed from the tooth to repair and save the tooth from an infected pulp.
+As a result, the nerve and surrounding tissue can be removed from the tooth with oral surgery to repair and save the tooth from an infected pulp.
 The mature tooth will be able to survive without the pulp.

 The pulp is most commonly damaged by an untreated cavity that allows bacteria to eat through the enamel of the tooth and, eventually, infect the pulp.
 The pulp can also be damaged by trauma that cuts off the tooth’s blood supply, and causes the pulp tissue to die.
 Although the pulp is no longer needed to supply fully developed teeth with nutrients, it will gradually decay if left damaged within the tooth.